SAP-samples/data-warehouse-cloud-connectors/power-bi/README.md

 Now that we have all required information in place, apply the changes to the file connections.json and save it to your folder.

 ## Build the connector
-For building and packaging: Just zip the whole content of the power-bi folder (the content of the folder only - excluding the folder itself).
+For building and packaging: Just zip the whole content of the power-bi folder into an archive named "SAP_DWC_01" (the content of the folder only - excluding the folder itself).
 Change the extension from zip to mez.
 Ignore any complains of the file explorer.
 Done.

 ## Deploy the connector
 Ensure that the following folders exists - if not, please create them: